twisted/towncrier/CONTRIBUTING.rst

   - Manually update the NEWS.rst by removing the `.rcN` version and update the release date.

+  - Commit and push the changes to trigger the CI tests and make sure all are green.

-  - Commit, tag as ``19.9.0`` and push the tag to the primary repository.
+  - Tag as ``19.9.0`` and push the tag to the primary repository.

   - This will result in another build which will publish to PyPI for the final release.